buddies-kwa-kim/buddies-workspace/README.md

 ## After installing

 1. I print out a list of suggested manual steps after the scripts have run.
 You don't have to do these.
 It's just things that I usually do!
-1. Any of the GUI apps installed with brew will need to be opened once in MacOS to "allow running downloaded apps" before they will get indexed in finder or Alfred - I usually go through all of them in one go and open them.
+2. Any of the GUI apps installed with brew will need to be opened once in MacOS to "allow running downloaded apps" before they will get indexed in finder or Alfred - I usually go through all of them in one go and open them.
-1. Docker desktop seems to be better when installed from the download on the docker site - https://docs.docker.com/get-docker/
+4. Docker desktop seems to be better when installed from the download on the docker site - https://docs.docker.com/get-docker/
-1. Microsoft One Note is the same.
-Better to get from the site than from homebrew - https://www.onenote.com/download
-1. I use beyond compare as a visual diff tool for git, but it requires a licence.
-You can change git to use any visual difftool you like with

 ```shell
 git config --global diff.tool bc3